qsyed/learning-react/README.md

 # learning-react

-## This is a repo containing course work fromColt Steele's Modern React Bootcamp, on udemy.
+## This is a repo containing course work from Colt Steele's Modern React Bootcamp, on udemy.